hw35/Sorting-Algorithms-Comparison/README.md

-# Simple Calculator
+# Simon Game
-* Affords integer addition, subtraction, multiplication, division
-* Each function coded from scratch without using built-in functions
+* System presents a series of tones and lights and player repeats the sequence until mistake is made
-* Works just like a dollar store calculator
+* Works just like Simon the boardgame

 ### Preview
 ![Simon - screenshot](mars4_5/images/simon_ss.png)